le0pard/storybook-addon-root-attribute/README.md

 import "storybook-addon-root-attribute/register";
 ```

-or create a file called `main.js` and add addong in `addons` section:
+or create a file called `main.js` and add addon in `addons` section:

 ```js
 module.exports = {